Web Analytics for Developers: API-First, Privacy-First

 Which Tool Should You Choose?

-- Choose Umami if you want to self-host on a modern stack (Next.js + PostgreSQL) and like the idea of deploying analytics alongside your app on Vercel or Railway.
+Self-host on a modern stack (Next.js + PostgreSQL) and deploy analytics alongside your app on Vercel or Railway.

 For most developer teams building websites, blogs, documentation sites, or SaaS marketing pages, a lightweight web analytics tool (Copper Analytics, Plausible, or Umami) is the right fit.
 PostHog enters the picture when you cross the line from “I want to know my traffic” to “I want to understand in-product user behavior.”